eddmann/eddmann.github.io/_posts/2014/2014-04-05-self-signed-ssl-certificates-with-nginx-and-apache.md

 ## Nginx Configuration

-With a similar process as the Apache configuration we can configure Nginx to use the generated certificate when accessed over port 443.
+Using a similar process as the Apache configuration, we can configure Nginx to use the generated certificate when accessed over port 443.

 ```nginx
 server {